billtsol/Follow-The-Line/README.md

 ## Code

 The code for this project is available in the `follow_the_line.ino` file.
-You can also open the `qtr-xA_example.ino` file that includes an example of how to use the QTR reflectance sensor as an analog sensor to detect the position of a line.
+You can also open the `qtr_xA_example.ino` file that includes an example of how to use the QTR reflectance sensor as an analog sensor to detect the position of a line.

 ## Installation